-We stayed in the glamorous Hudson Hotel with it’s beautiful minimalistic but striking interior and super tiny rooms.
-You need to be a size 6 to stay in the rooms because there is no room to turn around, Philip Stark did a good job and designed a beautiful hotel but boy oh boy did he not allow any space for ones suitcase.
-Anyhow we did not spend that much time in the room as we were busy testing out all the foodie establishments.
+We stayed in the glamorous Hudson Hotel with its beautiful minimalist but striking interior and super tiny rooms.
+You need to be a size 6 to stay in the rooms because there is no room to turn around; Philip Stark did a good job and designed a beautiful hotel, but boy oh boy did he not allow any space for suitcases!
+Anyway, we did not spend that much time in the room as we were busy testing out all the foodie establishments.

 The hotel is situated near the foot of Central Park near the Time Warner Building and home to Bouchon Bakery.
-Thomas Keller is a very creative and clever business man.
-We visited the bakery every morning for a coffee and a different treat every time.
+Thomas Keller is a very creative and clever businessman.
+We visited the bakery every morning for a coffee and a different treat each time.
 We loved sitting at the high tables, close to the counter to watch the chefs at work through the hatch.
 We found the perfect spot and sometimes found ourselves there for too long observing them.
-They were superb craftspersons and produced the most stunning and beautiful goods.
+They were superb craftspeople who produced the most stunning and beautiful goods.

 Watching the world go by in New York City is wonderful and sometimes very amusing too.
-At Bouchon they baked Foie Grass Dog Biscuits as the early joggers with their posh pooches stopped off for a skinny de-caf, a slice of watermelon and a delectable treat for the dog.
-We struck up a conversation with the ladies behind the counter as they eagerly told us a tale about a chap that came in regularly to buy himself one of these doggy treats.
-He was constantly told that the biscuits were for his dog and not for him but he insisted that it was delicious and continued nibbling away.
-Well that story left us giggling all day, typically a tale of New York.
+At Bouchon, they baked Foie Gras Dog Biscuits for the early joggers with their posh pooches who stopped off for a skinny de-caff, a slice of watermelon and a delectable treat for their dog.
+We struck up a conversation with the ladies behind the counter as they eagerly told us a tale about a chap who came in regularly to buy himself one of these doggy treats.
+He was constantly told that the biscuits were for his dog and not for him, but he insisted that it was delicious and continued nibbling away.
+Well, that story left us giggling all day, typically a tale of New York.

 - 200g plain flour